chegermiller/elwha-dgs/PointCountPy/README.md

 # Manual Point Count

 ## Description
 This tool is designed to calculate grain size estimates based off an image of grains.
+This program returns a `.xlsx` containing the locations and sizes of each labeled grain in the image.

 ## Instructions
 1. Open the PointCountPy folder